SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 Let's review subscribing and posting in details.

 The `client.asGuest()` call starts composing a client request.
-For the sake of the simplicity, we do this on behalf of a user who is not logged in.
+For the sake of simplicity, we do this on behalf of a user who is not logged in.
 A real-world application would send most of the commands using `client.onBehalfOf(UserId)`.